Pasadena’s 13th One City, One Story community reading celebration book selection is the novel The Book of Unknown Americans by Cristina Henríquez.

 It is the story of a boy and a girl who fall in love.
 Two families whose hopes collide with destiny.
 An extraordinary novel that offers a resonant new definition of what it means to be American.
 Arturo and Alma Rivera have lived their whole lives in Mexico.
 One day, their beautiful fifteen-year-old daughter, Maribel, sustains a terrible injury, one that casts doubt on whether she’ll ever be the same.
 And so, leaving all they have behind, the Riveras come to America with a single dream: that in this country of great opportunity and resources, Maribel can get better.
 When Mayor Toro, whose family is from Panama, sees Maribel in a Dollar Tree store, it is love at first sight.
 It’s also the beginning of a friendship between the Rivera and Toro families, whose web of guilt and love and responsibility is at this novel’s core.
 Woven into their stories are the testimonials of men and women who have come to the United States from all over Latin America.
 Their journeys and their voices will inspire you, surprise you, and break your heart.
 Suspenseful, wry and immediate, rich in spirit and humanity, “The Book of Unknown Americans” is a work of rare force and originality.One City, One Story activities and events will be held in March 2015.
 A community dialogue with the author is scheduled for Thursday, March 12.

-Check out our 2015 One City, One Story programming details.
+2015 One City, One Story programming detail coming soon!

 About the Author